robenkleene/collections/cards/computer-science.md

 - **What is a priority queue?** A queue with a priority property.
 - **What is a queue?
 When should it be used?** A first in, first out (FIFO) data structure.
 It's used when order is important.
 - **What is a stack?
 When should it be used?** A last in, first out (LIFO) data structure.
 The call stack and the memory stack are examples, it's also an easy optimization when populating a cache.
-- **What is the difference between processing an array of jobs as a stack and a queue?** When removing an item to process, is it removed from the beginning (queue) or end of the array (stack).
+- **What is the difference between processing an array of jobs as a stack or a queue?** Removing the next item to process from the beginning (queue) or end (stack) of the array.
 - **What are the advantages of linked lists over arrays and vice-versa?** - Linked lists don't have a fixed size, and elements don't have to be shifted after insertion and removal, whereas arrays do.

     - Arrays support random access, whereas linked lists only support sequential access.